From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Performance Evaluation

 \subsection{Energy Consumption and Defense Cost Analysis}

+While the previous section established the effectiveness and efficiency of our method, a comprehensive evaluation must also consider the associated overhead.
+This section analyzes the operational costs from two perspectives, including the energy consumed by the UAVs during defensive maneuvers and the cumulative cost of executing MTD actions.

-To estimate the energy consumption of the UAV swarm when equipped with different defense methods, we adopt a simplified model introduced by Liu et al.~\cite{liu2017power} to express the power of a UAV according to its velocity as:
+First, we adopt a simplified model introduced by Liu \emph{et al.}~\cite{liu2017power} to express the power of a UAV according to its velocity, which includes three components, namely induced power, profile power, and parasite power as